One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

 Lack of training

-Companies often neglect the need of good training sessions.
-This is how at some point a team member can end up working on a task much longer than necessary.
+Companies often neglect the need for good training sessions.
+This is how, at some point, a team member can end up working on a task much longer than necessary.

 Let’s say that you are trained to work as a copywriter.
 However, the manager decides to use you as a designer.
 You will probably need twice more time to deliver good images than a regular designer will.